pags/express-engine/README.md

     "views/dashboard.jade" -> yourserver.com/dashboard
     "views/user/profile.jade" -> yourserver.com/user/profile

-In order to aid in the rendering process, the name of the view file suitable for passing into `res.render` will be attached to res.locals[`view_location_property`] (see configuration below)
+In order to aid in the rendering process, the name of the view file suitable for passing into `res.render` will be attached to res.locals.__view (or whatever is configured under `view_location_property`)

 ##### 2. Server-side logic ("controllers")

-If a `.js` file with a name matching a view is found in `controllers_location` (see configuration below), a corresponding controller will be registered for that view.
+If a `.js` file with a name matching a view is found in the `controllers` directory (or whatever is configured under `controllers_location`), a corresponding controller will be registered for that view.

 ex: